Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Additional Discussion

 \begin{proof} See \S\ref{pro: randomization wls Estimator consistency} for a detailed proof. \end{proof} \end{theorem}

-Theorem \ref{thm: cre logistic model asymptotics Hajek} states that $\hat{\tau}_{\text{wls}}$ is consistent under the same set of conditions required for the consistency of $\hat{\tau}_{w}.$ Moreover, using standard estimating equation theory, we show that $\hat{\tau}_{\text{wls}}$ is $\sqrt{n + N}$-consistent.
+Theorem \ref{thm: randomization wls Estimator consistency} states that $\hat{\tau}_{\text{wls}}$ is consistent under the same set of conditions required for the consistency of $\hat{\tau}_{w}.$ Moreover, using standard estimating equation theory, we show that $\hat{\tau}_{\text{wls}}$ is $\sqrt{n + N}$-consistent.
 The proof proceeds similarly to that of Theorem \ref{thm: cre logistic model asymptotics Hajek}, except that one must additionally account for the variability due to the estimation of the nuisance parameters $\hat{\gamma}^Y$ and $\hat{\gamma}^D.$

 \begin{theorem}[Asymptotic Distribution of the Weighted Least Squares Estimator for Unknown Selection Mechanism] Suppose that all the assumptions in Theorem \ref{thm: randomization wls Estimator consistency} hold.
 Suppose the model specification for the selection mechanism (i.e., Assumption \ref{asp: cre model specification}) holds.
-Then under some mild regularity conditions (see the assumptions of Theorem 9.3 in \cite{li2019graduate} for details),
+Then, provided that $\EE[||X||_2^4] < \infty$, $\EE[Y^2] < \infty$, and the design matrices for both the selection model ($\EE[XX^T]$) and the weighted outcome regression ($\EE[S w_z(X) \tilde{X} \tilde{X}^T]$) are full rank,

 where we define $g_{\text{wls}}$ and the covariance matrix $\Sigma_{\theta_{\text{wls}}^*, \beta^*}$ in the proof. \begin{proof} See \S\ref{pro: cre logistic model asymptotics distribution wls} for a detailed proof. \end{proof} \end{theorem}